Revel 1525 Release Notes

 - New on-boarding wizard for QuickBooks Online integration

-In order to better support our international customers, Revel has now fully internationalized the Revel Kiosk.
+In order to better support our international customers Revel has now fully internationalised the Revel Kiosk.
 It is possible to replace any button or string in the Kiosk user interface by uploading a language file.

 Revel has developed a shipping and handling capability to enable customers to ship orders directly from the POS using UPS.
 This feature streamlines the shipping process and is a significant time saver for a business.

 Attach a customer to an order, ship the order and link to UPS to get shipping costs, a tracking number and print a shipping label using the iPad POS.
 Revel supports a percentage based handling fee and sends the product weight to UPS.

 - Print filtering by the new dining/ordering option.

 - Quickly find an order using the new dining options filter added to the Order History report.

 - A linked UPS tracking number can also be printed on the Order History report.